foundinblank/study2children/03importcleanbabies.md

 Let's repeat [01importclean](01importclean.nb.html) but this time, select ONLY babies.
 YES!

-First, get rid of all older than 2 years old.
+First, get rid of all older than two years old.
 Then we're going to remove specific babies for various reasons, here's a list of who we removed.

 ``` r
 # Libraries